titanic-fanatic/android_device_samsung_celoxhd/README.md

     -p    Sync pre-builts before build
 ```
 The first time you run this script, assuming you have not already run a repo sync and/or syncing the CM pre-builts, should be run with the -sp options to allow all repositories and pre-builts to be synced before build.

-**NOTE:** Only one command line argument will be accepted and all options can be combined into one command -csp.
+**NOTE:** Only one command line argument will be accepted and all options can be combined into one command -csp (order of options is unimportant).

 ### OPTIONAL: If you want to build ClockworkMod: